skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

 After running these models against my pre-labeled training data and producing a model it was time to use an out-of-sample test dataset that I set aside in order to calculate my model accuray.
 After analyzing the model accuracy scores the Linear SVC model came out on top.

 In the Linear SVC approach each data point is first plotted in n-dimensional space.
-Since I have a 130,107 dimension vector space (i.e. the number of unique words and TF-IDF values) and can't visualize something this big I will use two categories of random data to explain how this works.
+Since i have 130k+ words I'll limit the explanation to a .
 The image below is a view of random data plotted in two dimensions.
 Assume the purple dots represent business terms like sell, price, sale, etc. and the yellow represents terms used in baseball like: strike, batting average and homerun.

 <img src="../images/post4/svc1.png" alt="WARC" title="WARC" width="400" height="300" />